osrf/gazebo_tutorials/torsional_friction/tutorial.md

 Surface radius`, which is 0.5 m.
 Note that the torsional friction coefficient is 1.0 by default.

-1. Torsional friction is tipically very low because of the small contact area.
+1. Torsional friction is typically very low because of the small contact area.
 For our experiment, we want a lot of friction so the sphere stops fast.
 One way to achieve this is to make the sphere very heavy so it presses against the ground.
 So let's go on the `Link` tab and set the mass to 10000 Kg.
 The heavier